 Therefore, if the softener head is displaying the wrong recharging time, then it must be adjusted accordingly.

-In the second reason, we have discussed the salt bridging earlier.
+For the second reason, we have discussed the salt bridging earlier.
 So let’s move on to mushing.

 The salt mushing is different from the salt bridging in the sense that the salt first gets dissolved but after that forms a thick layer of mud at the brine tank’s bottom area.
 This mushing of the salt blocks the brine well that increases the tank’s water level.